 Aground is a resource and crafting adventure RPG developed by Fancy Fish Games.
 It is available on Steam, Crytivo, and Itch.io for $9.99.
 This early access look was conducted with the steam version by Joseph Pugh.

 Aground is a game that exceeded my expectations.
 The sheer amount of content vastly betrays its simplistic retro visuals.
-In fact, there is a whole lot about the game I don’t wish to spoil in this review as it would ruin some of the surprises.
+In fact, there is a whole lot about the game I don’t wish to spoil in this review as it would ruin some of the surprise.
 In any case, Aground also has a very generous Demo right on the developer’s website, or you can try the demo on Steam.
 (I’m not kidding, it has around 8 hours of content and you can transfer your saves.)
 I would advise every reader to check it out for themselves.

 You play as a shipwrecked character who has just been stranded on an unknown island.
 You find other survivors and work together with them to build a settlement and slowly explore and grow.
 Eventually, you will surpass your meager beginnings and progress with technology or magic to a place where the sky literally is not the limit.
 You can customize the appearance of your character at the start of the game.
 The options are limited, but it’s still a nice feature.